-45. In a circuit containing distributed resistance, conductance, inductance, shunt, and series capacity, as the multigap lightning arrester, Fig. 90, represented electrically as a circuit in Fig. 91, let r = the effective resistance per unit length of circuit, or per circuit element, that is, per arrester cylinder; g = the shunt conductance per unit length, representing leakage, brush discharge, electrical radiation, etc.; L = the inductance per unit length of circuit, or circuit element, that is, capacity per unit length of circuit, or circuit element, that is, capacity between adjacent arrester cylinders, and $C_0$ = the shunt capacity per unit length of circuit, or circuit element, that is, capacity between arrester cylinder and \See paper, "Lightning and Lightning Protection," N.B.L.A., 1907.
+45. In a circuit containing distributed resistance, conductance, inductance, shunt, and series capacity, as the multigap lightning arrester, Fig. 90, represented electrically as a circuit in Fig. 91, let r = the effective resistance per unit length of circuit, or per circuit element, that is, per arrester cylinder; g = the shunt conductance per unit length, representing leakage, brush discharge, electrical radiation, etc.; L = the inductance per unit length of circuit; C = the series capacity per unit length of circuit, or circuit element, that is, capacity between adjacent arrester cylinders, and $C_0 =$ the shunt capacity per unit length of circuit, or circuit element, that is, capacity between arrester cylinder and

-\ See paper, "Lightning and Lightning Protection," N.E.L.A., 1907.
-Reprinted and enlarged in "General Lectures on Electrical Engineering," by ground.
+See paper, "Lightning and Lightning Protection," N.E.L.A., 1907.
+Reprinted and enlarged in "General Lectures on Electrical Engineering," by Author.

 If then f = the frequency of impressed e.m.f., the series impedance per unit length of circuit is the shunt admittance per unit length of circuit is